1st Day: We will be heading west to Meridian, MS for the night.

 11th Day: After breakfast, we head across Arkansas on our way to Memphis, TN and then on to Jackson, TN.
 We will enjoy a farewell dinner at The Old Country Store Restaurant.
 One of the South’s great restaurants awaits you here, serving a delicious buffet meal.
 Pure, honest, Southern cookin’ brings back memories of Sunday dinner at Grandmothers before turning in for the night.
 (CB, D)

 12th Day: What a wonderful tour this has been, and sadly we must say good-bye as we depart for home today.
 Arriving back approximately 9:30 PM.
 (CB)

 Special Notice: $100.00 per person deposit is required to reserve your space.
 Balance due 30 days prior to the departure date.
 Cancellation within 30 days prior to departure date will result in payment forfeiture.
 Trip cancellation insurance is available upon request.

-Deluxe motorcoach transportation; (11) nights lodging; (8) continental breakfasts; (1) dinner: all touring including the Cross of Our Lord Jesus Christ, Cadillac Ranch, Painted Desert, Petrified Forest, Grand Canyon, Pioneer Heritage Center, the National Border Patrol Museum; Magnolia Market at the Silos; the Alamo, the San Antonio Riverwalk; Pioneer Woman Mercantile; and baggage handling.
+Deluxe motorcoach transportation; (11) nights lodging; (8) continental breakfasts; (1) dinner; The Cross of Our Lord Jesus Christ; Cadillac Ranch; Painted Desert; Petrified Forest; Grand Canyon; Pioneer Heritage Center; National Border Patrol Museum; Magnolia Market at the Silos; the Alamo; San Antonio Riverwalk; Pioneer Woman Mercantile; and baggage handling.